benjamingr/peer5-docs/docs/overview.md

 Depending on the software you are using, you may need to configure additional CORS headers.
 You can test your playlist file [here](https://app.peer5.com/integration)

-## Optimizing Stream for efficient P2P
+## Optimizing Stream For Efficient P2P

 In order to achieve higher p2p throughput, we recommend the following configurations: